Protesters break into home of Sri Lankan PM, set it on fire

 The association said that the president, prime minister and the government would be held responsible if people died or were maimed.
 It urged the leaders to heed the cry of the people, resign and hand over the reins to an all-party government.

+The crowds earlier Saturday broke into Rajapaksa fortified residence.
+Footage showed people in a jubilant mood taking a dip in the garden pool of the residence.
+Some lay on beds, others made tea and drank, and made “statements” from the conference room that Rajapaksa and Wickremesinghe must immediately quit.

-It was not clear if Rajapaksa was inside his residence when it was stormed earlier Saturday.
+It was not clear if Rajapaksa was inside his residence when it was stormed.
 A government spokesman, Mohan Samaranayake, said he had no information about his movements.

 Leaders of political parties in Parliament met later and decided to request Rajapaksa and Wickremesinghe to step down, opposition lawmaker Rauff Hakeem said on Twitter.
 He said a consensus was reached that the parliamentary speaker should take over as temporary president and work on an interim government.